chef/automate/components/automate-chef-io/content/docs/infra-server.md

       sudo chef-automate init-config
     ```

-1. Add a stanza to the configuration file to deploy Automate and Chef Infra Server:
+1. Add a stanza to the configuration file to deploy Chef Automate and Chef Infra Server:

     ```toml
       [deployment.v1.svc]